matthiaszelleke/NodeEmbeddingMethods/README.md

+## Dependencies

+This project uses the [LINE Python package](https://github.com/eliorc/LINE) by Elior Cohen, licensed under the MIT License.

+The package is installed via pip and used in this repository as a dependency.

 ## Acknowledgements

-This project is based on code from [Elior Cohen](https://github.com/eliorc/node2vec?tab=MIT-1-ov-file), originally licensed under the MIT License.
-Copyright (c) 2018 Elior Cohen.
+Thanks to Elior Cohen for developing the [LINE](https://github.com/eliorc/LINE) graph embedding implementation used in this project.

 ## Instructions